Roast Duck with Sticky Orange Sauce

 Defrost the bird if frozen.
 Remove the giblets.
-Reserve the liver for the Forcemeat Balls and place the rest of the giblets in the roasting pan, under the rack to give flavour to the sauce.
-Trim off the very tips of the wings and cut away and discard the oily preen glands situated on the parson's nose at the very end of the backbone.
+Reserve the liver for Forcemeat Balls and place the rest of the giblets in the roasting pan, under the roasting rack to give flavour to the gravy.
+Trim off the very tips of the wings and cut away and discard the oily preen glands situated on the parson’s nose at the end of the backbone.

 Tie the legs and wings with string so that they sit snugly against the body.

 Place a roasting rack over a big oven roasting pan and pour 4 cups (1 litre) of boiling water into the pan.
 (The water will prevent oily smoke fumes in your oven).

 Position the duck on the rack, breast side up.
 Roast, uncovered for 1½ hours until the skin is brown and crisp.
 Now start basting with the Sticky Marinade.
 Roast and baste for a further 20 – 30 minutes until the bird is brown and shiny.

 Remove the duck from the oven – tent lightly with foil or greaseproof paper and leave to rest for at least 10 minutes before carving.